MrPowerScripts/MrPowerScripts.com/_posts/2019-01-01-docker-private-registry-portus.md

 After modifying the `docker-compose.yml` from the blog article to use my own SSL certificate, and extra little config changes here and there to improve the experience, the Portus server is live!

 Now I'm able to `docker login` into my own secure private Docker registry where I can manage and share access to images.
-I didn't want to go through all that configuration twice.
-It took me an entire day to figure everything out.
-I wrote a script that does all the configuration automatically.
-Including creating the SSL certificate, and launching Portus with basic configuration to start using it immediately.
-Donate anything to [my Patreon](https://bit.ly/mrps-patreon) and [join my Discord Server](https://bit.ly/mrps-discord) to access the script and host your own secure private Docker registry in less than 10 minutes on Digital Ocean.